Choosing an Upright or Recumbent Exercise Bike

 What About Cost?

 Another factor to consider is cost.
 A reasonable recumbent exercise bike is likely to be more expensive than an upright bike.
-Uprights also tend to take up less space; an important consideration when purchasing an exercise bike.
+Uprights also tend to take up less space, an important consideration when purchasing an exercise bike.

 Finally, be sure to try out different models before you buy and budget according to your goals and willpower.
-There’s very little point spending a small fortune on a piece of kit you’ll put in the spare room to gather dust.
+There’s very little point in spending a small fortune on a piece of kit you’ll put in the spare room to gather dust.

 In Summary